 Subnetwork Density=X-E(X)σ(X)/N

-Where X-bar is the calculated, mean subnetwork interaction score and N is the number of interactions in the subnetwork.
-As the interaction data was standard normalized, the expected network interaction score, E(X), is 0 and the standard deviation of network interactions, σ(X), is 1.
+Where X-bar is the mean sub-network interaction score, E(X) is the expected network interaction score, σ(X) is the standard deviation of network interactions, and N is the number of interactions in the sub-network.

 Network locality assesses the proportion of significant co-expression interactions (Z ≥ 3) that are locally connected to other subnetwork genes, compared to the number of global network interactions.
-To quantify network locality, both local and global degree is calculated for each gene within a subnetwork.
-To account for degree bias, where genes with a high global degree are more likely to have more local interactions, a linear regression is calculated on local degree using global degree (designated: local ~ global) and regression residuals for each gene are analyzed:
+To quantify network locality, both local and global degree is calculated for each gene within a sub-network.
+To account for degree bias, where genes with a high global degree are more likely to have more local interactions, a linear regression is calculated on local degree using global degree (local ~ global) and regression residuals for each gene are analyzed:

 Eq.2

-Subnetwork Locality= mean(residual(local_degree ~ global_degree))
+Subnetwork Locality= mean(residual:local_degree ~ global_degree)

 Gene specific density is calculated by considering subnetwork interactions on a per-gene basis: